Laser cutting, bending, welding, assembling — Get custom parts as fast as 5 days.

 Sheet metal can be quickly cut into 2D profile shapes and formed out of a variety of high-strength materials, making it perfect for rapid tooling.
 Its per-unit pricing lowers significantly in production volumes.
 Combined with end-use materials and high throughput, sheet metal fabrication is a well-known production method.

 Rapid prototypes, low volume production, medical and communications products, housings and enclosures, everything from cars and space rockets and planes to air conditioners and soda cans.
+Many industries are heavily reliant on sheet metal parts.

 Any metal thinner than 6mm (0.236 inches) is considered sheet metal; any metal thicker than this is classified as a metal plate.